 - 1. Do one of the following: - Right-click in the blank area of the Policy - Right-click an existing Rule. - 2.
-Point to Add Rule and then click one of the following: - Bottom adds the Rule below any other user-defined Rules as the last user-defined Rule, just above the Implied Rule. - Top adds the Rule as the first Rule of the Policy. - Before adds the Rule before the Rule you clicked. - After adds the Rule after the Rule you clicked.
+Click Add Rule and then click one of the following: - Bottom adds the Rule below any other user-defined Rules as the last user-defined Rule, just above the Implied Rule. - Top adds the Rule as the first Rule of the Policy. - Before adds the Rule before the Rule you clicked. - After adds the Rule after the Rule you clicked.

-Adding a Rule to a Recording Policy
+Defining a Recording Policy Rule